 If you want a smile that is your crowning glory, you may need an actual dental crown to cover a problematic tooth to restore it to a normal shape and size.
 A crown can make your tooth stronger and improve its appearance.
 Schedule your consultation today at Agoka Dental in Tampa, Florida, to learn more.

 It can cover and support a tooth with a large filling when there isn't enough tooth left.
 It can be used to attach a bridge, protect a weak tooth from breaking or restore one that's already broken.
-A crown is a good way to cover teeth that are discolored or badly shaped.
+A dental crown is a good way to cover teeth that are discolored or badly shaped.
 It's also used to cover a dental implant.

-Crown can be made of only Porcelain or Porcelain fused to Metal or only Metal.
+Dental crowns can be made of only Porcelain or Porcelain fused to Metal or only Metal.
 The proper material is selected by your dentist that would suit your particular needs.

-Usually making a crown is done in two visits.
-On the first visit, the tooth is shaped and impressions are taken and sent to the laboratory for fabrication of the crown.
+Usually making a dental crown is done in two visits.
+On the first visit, the tooth is shaped and impressions are taken and sent to the laboratory for fabrication of the dental crown.
 In the meanwhile, a temporary crown is fabricated and cemented with temporary cement.

-On the second visit, the parmanent crown fabricated to fit your tooth is already back from the laboratory.
+On the second visit, the permanent crown fabricated to fit your tooth is already back from the laboratory.
 The temporary crown is removed and the permanent crown is cemented with a strong cement.
 Any high spots in the crown or tight contact points are adjusted to ensure a good fit in the mouth.